KitLavis/archaeo-track/README.md

 - Invalid names being accepted as an existing area.
 At first when choosing an existing area, if the user inputted part of an area name but not the full name e.g. *trench_0* the program would accept it as a valid input, and then throw an error saying the relevant sheet doesn't exist.
 This was solved by splitting and enumerating the sheet names grabbed using gspread.
 For example: original title "worksheet 'trench_02' id:03" - new title "trench_02".

 ## Deployment
+This site was deployed on Heroku, using the Code Institute mock terminal:

+1. Create a Heroku account or sign in
+2. Click "create new app"
+3. Enter app name and your region
+4. Navigate to the "settings" section and click "reveal Config Vars" in the "config vars" section
+5. Enter the key "PORT" with a value of "8000"
+6. Add Python and NodeJS buildpacks
+7. Navigate to the "Deploy" section at the top of the page
+8. Choose GitHub as the deployment method
+9. Connect to Github and type in your repository name, or alternatively search for the repository.
+10. Choose either automatic or manual deployment and then click "deploy"

 ## Credits